-Tea Houses and Hotels are the main type of accommodation on the Annapurna Circuit.
+Annapurna Circuit Tea Houses and Hotels are the main types of accommodation on the trek.
 As a rule, the rooms are well lit, quite small (~3 sq.m) with 2 beds in the room and a common shower and toilet on the floor.
 You might get offers to stay for free if you buy dinner and breakfast at the guest house.

 I strongly suggest starting your daily trek around 6-7 a.m. so you can reach the final destination around 3 p.m. max.
 Though it matters less in a low season, during the popular months you might be left without accommodation on the higher altitudes or in the smaller villages and you will have to move further or come back.

 I suggest checking several options well beyond the first guesthouses.
 First ones are situated at the entrance to the village and target people who are tired/don’t want to look around.
 There will be nice guest houses at the beginning, but you will be able to strike better deals with the ones in the second part of the village especially in the low season as quite a few people reach there.

 Rates.
 Check what the guest house takes money for.
 E.g.: shower, charging mobile, extra blanket, drinking water, WiFi, etc. During low season you will be getting most of the mentioned services for free.
 At the higher altitudes (4000+mts) you will be paying almost for everything.
 Agree about all the prices in the beginning, otherwise, you will end up spending an unplanned amount of money at the end.

 Hot water.
 Most of the Guest Houses will promise hot water.
 There can be solar/gas/boiler/bucket hot water.
 I recommend double checking it.
 E.g. If the house has a solar shower and it was raining the whole day, there will not be hot water there.